QASymphony/cypress-sample/README.md

   let desiredTestNamesToBeRun = Cypress.env("tests");
   cy.log('Cypress.env("tests"): ' + Cypress.env("tests"));
   if (desiredTestNamesToBeRun != undefined && Array.isArray(desiredTestNamesToBeRun)) {
-    // if specific test names are specified in cypress run --env tests='[<test names>]' command,
+    // since test name list are specified in Cypress.env("tests"),
-    // skip this test if its name is *not* included in the test name list if (!desiredTestNamesToBeRun.includes(currentExecutingTestName)) {
+    // skip this test if its name is *not* included in the list if (!desiredTestNamesToBeRun.includes(currentExecutingTestName)) {
       cy.log(`Skip test '${currentExecutingTestName}' as it's not included in 'tests' env.`);
       cy.state('runnable').ctx.skip();